 Clear Creek County

-If you want to hike a Colorado 14er, Mount Bierstadt is one of the easier mountains near Denver for a first-timer to conquer.
+If you want to hike a Colorado 14er, Mount Bierstadt is one of the easier mountain hikes close to Denver for a first-timer to conquer.
 But just because it’s one of the easier 14ers doesn’t mean it’s easy!

 You’ll want to read a lot more than this short paragraph can tell you, but the trail is off the Guanella Pass and has amazing views.
 If you’re hiking a 14er for the first time, one of the best things you can do is buddy up with someone who knows what they’re doing.